CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

 In this lab, you will be able to complete the following tasks:

 - Task 1: Setting up the Lakehouse.
-- Task 2: Create delta tables in the lakehouse.
+- Task 2: Create delta tables in the Lakehouse.
-- Task 3: Accessing Eventhouse data from the lakehouse.
+- Task 3: Accessing Eventhouse data from the Lakehouse.
 - Task 4: Build the KQL DB schema.

 ### Task 1: Setting up the Lakehouse